 The University Budget Request, scheduled for a vote at the October 25 Board of Trustees meeting, is more ambitious than it has been in years and may be a springboard to a very successful budget cycle.
-We’re ready to seize the moment, and need PSC members to submit short video testimony and save the date--Monday.
-October 25, 4:30 PM--for simultaneously in-person and remote action planned to coincide with the next CUNY Board of Trustees meeting.
+We’re ready to seize the moment, and need.
+PSC members should save the date–Monday.
+October 25, 4:30 PM–for simultaneously in-person and remote action planned to coincide with the next CUNY Board of Trustees meeting.

 The Message :

 Several planks of the New Deal for CUNY platform – developed by the PSC and our coalition partners in the CUNY Rising Alliance – are reflected in CUNY’s University Budget Request for Fiscal Year 2023.
 While we are still analyzing the details of the budget request, we believe it is an important springboard to a successful budget cycle.

 During the tenure of former Governor Cuomo, CUNY’s annual budget request was a source of anger and exasperation for PSC members and students.
 The administration did not ask for what we needed, and the resulting budgets damaged the University and hurt students, faculty and staff alike.
 But CUNY’s budget proposal for FY 2023 is a dramatic improvement.

 A new governor and mayor present a major opportunity for our underfunded university system.
 (NY Daily News, “Getting CUNY on solid footing.”)
 The CUNY administration appears to be seizing the moment, and we are encouraged that our years of organizing with the CUNY Rising Alliance and lawmakers have borne fruit in the CUNY budget request.

 CUNY is requesting 16 percent more for FY 2023 in state support than last year, an additional $313 million, and 20 percent more in city support, an additional $103 million.